What is pelvic inflammatory disease?

 Doctors usually diagnose PID by performing a thorough medical history and physical examination.
 Sensitivity of clinical diagnosis for PID is approximately 87 percent, meaning the likelihood of a false negative is low.xvii

-Doctors will diagnose PID in the absence of other causes of pelvic pain in at-risk females with unexplained pelvic pain and cervical, uterine, or ovarian (adnexal) tenderness on bimanual examination.xviii An at-risk woman is a person who is sexually active or at an increased risk of having an STI.
-In this subset of patients, treatment may be initiated based on clinical findings alone.xix This low threshold to diagnose and treat PID based on clinical symptoms and examination findings is chosen because early treatment with antibiotics can prevent severe consequences of PID.
-Further, PID can still occur when STI testing is negative.
-Therefore, laboratory testing alone should not be used to diagnose PID and/or to determine whether to initiate antibiotic treatment.
+A doctor is likely to diagnose a patient with PID if she is at risk for it and has unexplained pelvic pain and cervical, uterine, or ovarian (adnexal) tenderness.xviii (A female is at risk for PID if she is sexually active or at an increased risk of having an STI.)
+In this case, treatment may be recommended based on the patient’s symptoms and exam alone.xix PID can still occur even when STI testing is negative; therefore, laboratory testing alone should not be used to diagnose PID or to determine whether to start antibiotic treatment.
+Early treatment with antibiotics can prevent severe consequences of PID.

-If there is no pain upon examination, routine STI testing and additional testing is often recommended.
-Pregnancy tests are also advised before diagnosing PID in order to rule out a normal (intrauterine) or ectopic pregnancy.xx
+On the other hand, if the patient is not experiencing pain or tenderness, routine STI testing and additional testing are often recommended.
+Pregnancy tests are also advised before diagnosing PID to rule out a normal (intrauterine) or ectopic pregnancy.xx

 How does pelvic inflammatory disease impact fertility?

 Pelvic inflammatory disease may negatively affect female fertility.
-It most often leads to a condition known as tubal factor infertility (TFI), which may cause scarring, inflammation, and damage of the fallopian tubes, all of which may interfere with the normal tubal function of sperm, oocyte, and embryo transport.
+It most often leads to a condition known as tubal factor infertility (TFI), in which scarring, inflammation, and damage of the fallopian tubes interferes with the ability of sperm, eggs, and embryos to travel through them.
 Studies suggest 15 to 19 percent of patients with PID develop tubal factor infertility, and multiple episodes of PID increase the risk of developing this type of infertility.xxi,xxii

-Of the bacteria associated with PID, chlamydia infection has the greatest risk of infertility.
-This may be due to the inflammatory immune response against Chlamydia trachomatis that occurs in the fallopian tubes during infection.xxiii
+Of the bacteria associated with PID, chlamydia infection carries the greatest risk of infertility.
+The reason may be the inflammatory immune response against Chlamydia trachomatis that occurs in the fallopian tubes during infection.xxiii

 Subclinical PID has also been shown to have adverse effects on fertility.
-In a study of 418 women, those with subclinical PID had a 40 percent reduced incidence of pregnancy compared to those without PID.xxiv A 2019 study of 121 800 pregnant women (30 450 PID patients and 91 350 matched controls) showed that PID also confers a higher risk of ectopic pregnancy.xxv Women with PID were just over twice as likely to develop ectopic pregnancy compared to those without PID.xxvi
+In a study of 418 females, patients with subclinical PID had a 40 percent reduced incidence of pregnancy compared to patients without PID.xxiv A 2019 study of 121,800 pregnant females (30,450 PID patients and 91,350 matched controls) showed that PID also confers a higher risk of ectopic pregnancy.xxv Females with PID were just over twice as likely to develop ectopic pregnancy compared to females without PID.xxvi

 What are the treatment options for PID and how successful are they?

-Patients with PID are treated with antibiotics, most commonly with a combination of ceftriaxone, doxycycline, and metronidazole.xxvii Ceftriaxone is usually given as a single dose intramuscularly, while doxycycline and metronidazole are typically given orally for at least 14 days.xxviii Men who have had sexual contact with a patient with PID in the past 60 days should also be evaluated and treated for possible STIs.xxix
+PID is treated with antibiotics, most commonly with a combination of ceftriaxone, doxycycline, and metronidazole.xxvii Ceftriaxone is usually given as an injection, while doxycycline and metronidazole are typically taken as pills for at least 14 days.xxviii Males who have had sexual contact with a person with PID in the past 60 days should also see their doctor and be treated for possible STIs.xxix

-More severe cases may require hospitalization for administering IV antibiotics, and in more rare cases, for abdominal surgery.
-The decision to admit a patient to the hospital usually occurs when one of the following conditions is present: pregnancy, surgical emergency, tubo-ovarian abscess, nausea and vomiting with a temperature above 38.5C (101F), or when an oral antibiotic regimen is not working.xxx
+More severe cases of PID may require hospitalization for administering IV antibiotics, and in more rare cases, for abdominal surgery.
+The decision to admit a patient to the hospital usually occurs when one of the following conditions is present: pregnancy, surgical emergency, tubo-ovarian abscess, nausea and vomiting with a temperature above 101 degrees F (38.5 degrees C), or when oral antibiotics are not working.xxx

 Early PID treatment may help reduce the risk of long-term complications or serious adverse effects associated with PID.
-Women should call a doctor as soon as possible after noticing any unusual symptoms.
+Females should call their doctor as soon as possible after noticing any unusual symptoms.

-Since PID can lead to fallopian tube damage, patients who have had pelvic inflammatory disease have an increased risk of infertility and in these cases often need help to achieve pregnancy.
+Since PID can lead to fallopian tube damage, patients who have had pelvic inflammatory disease have an increased risk of infertility and often need help to achieve pregnancy.
 Tubal factor infertility is most often treated by in vitro fertilization (IVF), which completely bypasses the fallopian tubes.
-According to the latest national summary data reported by the US Society for Assisted Reproductive Technology (SART),xxxi patients with tubal infertility have a good chance of achieving pregnancy via IVF, with a 44.3 percent cumulative live birth rate per IVF cycle (for women under 35yr).
-For comparison, this rate is 41.4 percent in women with other non-tubal factor infertility.xxxii
+According to the latest national summary data reported by the Society for Assisted Reproductive Technology (SART),xxxi patients with tubal infertility have a good chance of achieving pregnancy via IVF, with a 44.3 percent cumulative live birth rate per IVF cycle (for females under 35 years old).
+For comparison, this rate is 41.4 percent in females with other non-tubal factor infertility.xxxii

 What are the other pelvic inflammatory disease risks/conditions?

-PID can lead to several other health risks and possible complications in addition to female infertility.
-These include:
+PID can lead to several other health risks and possible complications in addition to female infertility:

-• Recurrent PID: A clinical trial known as the PEACH (PID Evaluation and Clinical Health) study found that 21.3 percent of women treated for mild to moderate PID experienced recurrence at 84 months follow-up.
-PID recurrence was associated with an increased risk of infertility.xxxiv This can occur if the initial infection was not completely treated or if infection with a new STI or other PID-causing pathogen occurs.
+- Recurrent PID: A clinical trial known as the PEACH (PID Evaluation and Clinical Health) study found that 21.3 percent of females treated for mild to moderate PID experienced recurrence within seven years.
+PID recurrence was associated with an increased risk of infertility.xxxiv Reoccurrence can happen if the initial infection was not completely treated or if infection with a new STI or other PID-causing pathogen occurs.

-• Chronic pelvic pain: The PEACH study also found that 42 percent of these patients treated for PID went on to develop chronic pelvic pain at follow-up.xxxv
+- Chronic pelvic pain: The PEACH study also found that 42 percent of patients treated for PID went on to develop chronic pelvic pain at follow-up.xxxv

-• Hydrosalpinx: hydrosalpinx is the accumulation of fluid within and enlargement of the fallopian tubes.
+- Hydrosalpinx: This condition is the accumulation of fluid within and enlargement of the fallopian tubes.
 Hydrosalpinx can contribute to tubal factor infertility, which can have negative consequences on pregnancy rates and outcomes.xxxvi

-Given the potential for severe outcomes, taking steps to prevent PID is important for all sexually active women.
-Patients are encouraged to practice safe sex with barrier protection and get tested (along with any partners) for sexually transmitted infections regularly.
+Given the potential for severe outcomes, taking steps to prevent PID is important for all sexually active females.
+Patients are encouraged to practice safe sex with barrier protection, such as condoms, and regularly get tested (along with any partners) for sexually transmitted infections.

 Conclusion

-Pelvic inflammatory disease can affect women of all ages, but most commonly occurs among women who are at increased risk for contracting a sexually transmitted infection.
-It is most often caused by STIs but can also be caused by non-sexually transmitted reproductive tract infections.
+Pelvic inflammatory disease can affect females of all ages, but it most commonly occurs among patients who are at increased risk for contracting a sexually transmitted infection.
+Though PID is typically caused by STIs, it can also be caused by non-sexually transmitted reproductive tract infections.

-Anyone experiencing PID symptoms or concerns about their health should contact their health care provider.
-PID can lead to long-term health problems including infertility and chronic pelvic pain, but prompt treatment may help avoid these complications.
+Anyone experiencing PID symptoms or concerns about their health should contact their healthcare provider.
+PID can lead to long-term health problems including infertility and chronic pelvic pain, but prompt treatment may help patients avoid these complications.

 i Dulin, J. D., & Akers, M. C. (2003).
 Pelvic inflammatory disease and sepsis.
 Critical Care Nursing Clinics of North America, 15(1), 63-70. https://doi.org/10.1016/s0899-5885(02)00031-x